 At ORNL, monitoring of liquid effluents and selected instream locations for radioactivity is conducted under the WQPP.
-Table 5.11 details the analyses performed on samples collected in 2016 at 2 treatment facility outfalls, 3 instream monitoring locations, and 20 category outfalls (outfalls that are categorized into groups with similar effluent characteristics for the purposes of setting monitoring and reporting requirements in the site NPDES permit).
+Table 5.11 details the analyses performed on samples collected in 2017 at two treatment facility outfalls, three instream monitoring locations, and 21 category outfalls (outfalls that are categorized into groups with similar effluent characteristics for the purposes of setting monitoring and reporting requirements in the site NPDES permit).
 Dry-weather discharges from category outfalls are primarily cooling water, groundwater, and condensate.
-Low levels of radioactivity can be discharged from category outfalls in areas where groundwater contamination exists and where contaminated groundwater enters category outfall collection systems from building and facility sumps, building footer drains, and direct infiltration.
-In 2016, dry-weather grab samples were collected at 16 of the 20 category outfalls targeted for sampling.
-Four category outfalls (205, 241, 265, and 368) were not sampled because there was no discharge present during sampling attempts.
+Low levels of radioactivity can be discharged from category outfalls in areas where groundwater contamination exists and where contaminated groundwater enters category outfall collection systems by direct infiltration and from building sumps, facility sumps, and building footer drains.
+In 2017, dry-weather grab samples were collected at 17 of the 21 category outfalls targeted for sampling.
+Four category outfalls (205, 241, 265, and 284) were not sampled because there was no discharge present during sampling attempts.

-The two ORNL treatment facility outfalls that were monitored for radioactivity in 2016 were the STP outfall (outfall X01) and the PWTC outfall (outfall X12).
-The three instream locations that were monitored were X13 on Melton Branch, X14 on WOC, and X15 at White Oak Dam (WOD) (Fig. 5.18).
+The two ORNL treatment facility outfalls that were monitored for radioactivity in 2017 were the STP outfall (Outfall X01) and the PWTC outfall (Outfall X12).
+The three instream locations that were monitored were X13 on Melton Branch, X14 on WOC, and X15 at White Oak Dam (WOD) (Figure 5.12).
 At each treatment facility and instream monitoring location, monthly flow-proportional composite samples were collected using dedicated automatic water samplers.

-For each radioisotope, a DCS is published in DOE directives and is used to evaluate discharges of radioactivity from DOE facilities.
+For each radioisotope, a DCS is published in DOE directives and is used to evaluate discharges of radioactivity from DOE facilities (DOE 2011a).
 DCSs were developed for evaluating effluent discharges and are not intended to be applied to instream values, but the comparisons can provide a useful frame of reference.
 Four percent of the DCS is roughly equivalent to the 4 mrem dose limit on which the EPA radionuclide drinking water standards are based and is a convenient comparison point.
 Although comparisons are made, neither ORNL effluents nor ambient surface waters are direct sources of drinking water.
-The annual average concentration of at least one radionuclide exceeded 4% of the relevant DCS concentration in dry-weather discharges from NPDES outfalls 085, 204, 207, 302, 304, X01, and X12 and at instream sampling locations on WOC (X14) and at WOD (X15) (Fig. 5.19).
+The annual average concentration of at least one radionuclide exceeded 4% of the relevant DCS concentration in dry-weather discharges from NPDES Outfalls 085, 203, 204, 302, 304, X01, and X12 and at instream sampling locations on WOC (X14) and at WOD (X15) (Figure 5.13).

 Location Frequency Gross alpha/beta Gamma scan H C 89/90 Sr Isotopic uranium Isotopic plutonium Am 243/244 Cm

 Outfall 001 Annual Х

 Outfall 080 Monthly Х Х Х Х $\mathbf{X}^{a}$ Х

 Outfall 081 Annual Х

-Outfall 085 Quarterly Х Х Х Х $\mathbf{X}^{a}$ $\mathbf{X}^{a}$
+Outfall 085 Quarterly Х Х Х Х $\mathbf{X}^{a}$

-Outfall 203 Annual Х Х Х
+Outfall 203 Semiannual Х Х Х

 Outfall 204 Semiannual Х Х Х

 Outfall 205 b Annual

-Outfall 207 Quarterly Х $\mathbf{X}^{a}$ $\mathbf{X}^{a}$ $\mathbf{X}^{a}$
+Outfall 207 Quarterly Х

 Outfall 211 Annual Х

 Outfall 234 Annual Х

 Outfall 241 b Quarterly

 Outfall 265 b Annual

 Outfall 281 Quarterly Х Х

 Outfall 282 Quarterly Х

-Outfall 284 Annual Х
+Outfall 284 b Annual

 Outfall 302 Monthly Х Х Х Х $\mathbf{X}^{a}$ $\mathbf{X}^{a}$ $\mathbf{X}^{a}$ $\mathbf{X}^{a}$

 Outfall 304 Monthly Х Х Х Х $\mathbf{X}^{a}$ $\mathbf{X}^{a}$ $\mathbf{X}^{a}$ $\mathbf{X}^{a}$

 Outfall 365 Semiannual Х

-Outfall 368 b Annual
+Outfall 368 Annual Х

 Outfall 383 Annual Х Х

+Outfall 484 Annual Х

 STP (X01) Monthly Х Х Х Х Х

 PWTC (X12) Monthly Х Х Х Х Х

 Melton Branch (X13) Monthly Х Х Х Х

 WOC (X14) Monthly Х Х Х Х

 WOD (X15) Monthly Х Х Х Х